Sleeping naked will actually make you hotter at night, expert claims

 “Essentially what’s happening is you are somewhat sleep deprived - the quality of your sleep is poor and the amount you are getting is limited.”

-So how do we cool down in this blazing African heatwave?
-Well, Dr Leschziner obviously has recommended some cotton pyjamas.
+So how do we cool down in this blazing heat?
+Well, Dr Leschziner has recommended some cotton pyjamas.